 - Remove skillet from heat and serve with hoagie rolls and sprinkled cheese.

-This is after I’ve put the meat in and broken the meat up with a silicone spatula.
+This is after I’ve put the meat in and broken the meat up with a silicone spatula, like this one (affiliate link).
 After I break it up, I season it one more time with ground sea salt.

 After the meat has seared on almost all sides, I break it down one more time.
 I like my broken meatballs on the smaller side.
 More crusty edges!

 After the meat is done and I’ve stirred in the onions, I create a small hole in the center of the pan to saute the garlic for 1 minute before stirring it all together.

 YUM…..I am going to make us some of those sandwiches with my homemade meatballs and sauce!
 DELICIOSO!

 The Kitchen Snob

 Sounds good to me!

 Going to become a great wife and make this for my husband.
 We have a bunch of meatballs frozen with garden veggies, gotta break them up now! 😉

 Hope you’re well email buddy, enjoy the weekend!